• Mail

 • Luis Atienza, President, Argo Capital Partners

-• Jose María Calvo Sotelo, Assoc.
-Professor of Decarbonization, IE Business School
+• Prof. Jose María Calvo Sotelo, Associate Professor at IE Business School and SPEGA

-• David Robinson, Senior Research, Oxford Institute for Energy Studies
+• David Robinson, Senior Research Fellow, Oxford Institute for Energy Studies

 Moderated by: Prof. Edi Soler, IESE Business School